django-cms/django-cms/docs/how_to/integrate.rst

 Log in with the user you created during the database setup.

-If this is your first django CMS project, read through the `tutorial`_ for a walkthrough of the main features of django CMS.
+If this is your first django CMS project, read through the :doc:`/introduction/index` for a walkthrough of the main features of django CMS.

 For more information on adding and creating pages, see :doc:`/user/editing_basics`.